stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/Workspace.md

 In the same threat, Alejandro (svino) talks about a really interesting aproach: try to divide your project into the features.
 Later, try to find the easiest way possible to accomplish every single one

 That´s why i orginized myself as such:
-1. it has to have a
+1. it has to have an inteface
+2. need something to decide what podcast to recommend
+3. it has to